Julian-Hon/League-of-Legends-Profile-Tracker-app/README.md

-A league of legends companion webapp that allows users to search up their usernames on any device and find their stats.
+My first iteration for a league of legends companion webapp that allows users to search up their usernames on any device and find their stats.